 The Chase Sapphire Preferred is a valuable credit card that earns Chase Ultimate Rewards, some of the most valuable points in the travel world.
 With these points, you have the option to purchase travel, transfer to partners, or redeem for cash.

-Cardholders who are looking for maximum value will transfer to one of the nine airline partners or three hotel partners.
+Cardholders who are looking for maximum value will transfer to one of the nine airline partners or four hotel partners.
 For domestic travel, I like using the points to purchase airfare at 1.25 cents value per point.